Aswin-Raj-K/RV32I-Processor-Design/README.md

 ## 8. Future Scope

-Possible extensions and improvements for the processor design.
+This section discusses possible extensions and improvements for the processor design.

 ## 9. Conclusion

-Summary of the project's achievements and findings.
+A summary of the project's achievements and findings.

-## 10. Resources

-Links to project files, videos, or other relevant resources.